 Directions

 Your next stop is the German Church (14).
-You’ll be walking a distance of 170 m.
+Head north-west on Prästgatan and turn right onto Tyska brinken.
+You’ll be walking a distance of 150 m.

 14. German Church

-The German Church (Tyska Kyrkan) is the most notable landmark of the legacy of Germans in Stockholm.
-The German Church was originally built in the 14th century as a guild house for the German merchants of the Hanseatic League.
-Its current appearance originates from the 17th century.
+The German Church (Tyska Kyrkan) is the most notable landmark reflecting the legacy of Germans in Stockholm.

 Fun Fact

-Many German merchants of the mighty Hanseatic league settled in Gamla Stan during the 14th and 15th centuries.
-They exerted a large influence on politics and were so dominant in the local trade that a law was even passed to thwart people of German birth from obtaining a majority in the city council.
+Many German merchants of the mighty Hanseatic League settled in Gamla Stan during the 14th and 15th centuries.
+They wielded significant influence in politics and became so dominant in local trade that a law was eventually passed to prevent people of German birth from obtaining a majority on the city council.

 Directions

 Your next stop is Stortorget (15).
-You’ll be walking a distance of 100 m.
+Head north-east on Tyska brinken and turn left onto Svartmangatan.
+You’ll be walking a distance of 120 m.

 15. Stortorget